High-Performance Generation of Constrained Inputs: Introduction

-A recent approach to test input generation, named \emph{language-based testing}~\cite{dominicACM} (LBT), addresses the problem of semantic validity by combining grammars with \emph{semantic constraints}---predicates over grammar elements that express input validity.
-In the CSV example, such a constraint could express that all records have the same number of fields. \Cref{fig:csv-constraint} shows such a constraint in the constraint language of \isla, the first language-based input generator, effectively ensuring semantic validity.
-The usage of constraints goes beyond semantic validity.
-For instance, \cref{fig:extra-csv-constraint} shows two constraints that force exactly three columns and three rows, respectively; testers can use such constraints to \emph{shape} test inputs towards the desired goal.
+A recent approach to test input generation, \emph{language-based testing}~\cite{dominicACM} (LBT), addresses the problem of semantic validity by combining grammars with semantic constraints---predicates over grammar elements that express input validity.
+In the CSV example, such a constraint could express that all records have the same number of fields. \cref{fig:csv-constraint} shows such a constraint in the constraint language of \isla, the first language-based input generator, effectively ensuring semantic validity.
+In addition to guaranteeing semantic validity, constraints may also be used for specifying desirable generation properties.
+For instance, \cref{fig:extra-csv-constraint} shows two constraints that force exactly three columns and three rows, respectively; testers can use such constraints to shape test inputs towards the desired goal.

-However, being able to \emph{express} constraints does not mean that we can \emph{solve} them---i.e., produce inputs that satisfy them---in particular, as the language of such constraints is Turing-complete. \isla used the SMT-LIB language to express constraints, and consequently, a symbolic SMT solver to solve constraints.
+However, being able to express constraints does not mean that we can solve them (i.e., produce inputs that satisfy them). \isla used the SMT-LIB language to express constraints, and consequently, a symbolic SMT solver to solve constraints.
 However, SMT solvers are known to be inefficient for string constraints~\cite{steinhofel2022input}, and \isla was found to be impractically slow for complex inputs.

-To address this limitation, the \fandango{}~\cite{zamudio2025fandango} tool introduced a constraint language based on Python, and used \emph{evolutionary algorithms} to solve constraints; inputs are generated and then iteratively mutated until they satisfy the constraints As this \emph{evolutionary} language-based testing (ELBT) removed the need for symbolic evaluation, it showed substantial performance improvements; ELBT as implemented by \fandango{} is faster than \isla{} by \emph{three orders of magnitude.} But is \fandango{}'s ELBT strategy truly sufficient for testing complex systems in practice?
+To address this limitation, the \fandango{}~\cite{zamudio2025fandango} tool introduced a constraint language based on Python, and used evolutionary algorithms to solve constraints.
+Instead of directly solving, inputs are generated and then iteratively mutated until they satisfy the constraints.
+As this \emph{evolutionary language-based testing} (ELBT) removed the need for symbolic evaluation, it showed substantial performance improvements, with \fandango{} being faster than \isla{} by three orders of magnitude on common grammars.
+But is \fandango{}'s ELBT strategy truly sufficient for testing complex systems in practice?